 The Respondent's registration and use of the domain name meets the bad faith elements set forth in the INDRP.
 Since the trademarks of the Complainant are so distinctive and famous that the Respondent must have had actual knowledge of the trademarks prior to registering the disputed domain name.
-The Complainant has a long and well-established reputation in the Complainant's marks through its exclusive use in the financial and investment services industries including in the People's Republic of China.
 There cannot be any doubt from the evidence put before this panel that the Complainant's marks are well known and that the Respondent intended to capitalize on that confusion.
-Therefore the panel comes to the conclusion that the registration is in bad faith By registering the disputed domain name with actual knowledge of the Complainant's trademark, the Respondent acted in bad faith by breaching its service agreement with the registrar because the Respondent registered a domain name that infringes upon the Intellectual Property rights of another entity, which in the present scenario is the Complainant.
+Therefore the panel comes to the conclusion that the registration is in bad faith.
+By registering the disputed domain name with actual knowledge of the Complainant's trademark, the Respondent acted in bad faith by breaching its service agreement with the registrar because the Respondent registered a domain name that infringes upon the Intellectual Property rights of another entity, which in the present scenario is the Complainant.
 [Relevant Decision: Ray Marks Co.
 LLC v.
 Rachel Ray Techniques Pvt.
 Ltd., INDRP/215 (July 9th 2011); Kenneth Cole Production Inc. v.
-Viswas Informedia, INDRP/93 (April 10, 2009)]
+Viswas Infomedia, INDRP/93 (April 10, 2009)]